CaitrionaMcAllister/marioMethod/README.md

-PUSH TEST PUSH TEST PUSH TEST

-Title: Botanical Breakthroughs
+Title: The Mario Method - Blood, Sweat and Pixels
 Creator: Caitriona McAllister
+Email: caitriona.mcallister1@gmail.com
 Course: UAL (LCC) Graphic and Media Design with Creative Computing
 ID: 19011624
 Project: SDP
-Focus: Creative, interactive web development in 3D
+Focus: Creative, interactive web development and gamification on digital platforms

-About Botanical Breakthroughs:
+About The Mario Method:
 -what
 -why
 -how